Western Treatment Plant

-Satellite image of the Western Treatment Plant on 26 November 2007.
+The Western Treatment Plant, formerly the Metropolitan Sewage Farm or, more commonly and informally, the Werribee Sewage Farm or Werribee Poo Farm, is a 110 sqkm sewage treatment plant, located in Cocoroc, in the City of Wyndham, in the south-western suburbs of Melbourne, Victoria, Australia.
+The plant is approximately 30 km southwest of the Melbourne city centre, on the coast of Port Phillip Bay.

-The Western Treatment Plant (formerly the Metropolitan Sewage Farm or, more commonly, the Werribee Sewage Farm) is a 110 sqkm sewage treatment plant in Cocoroc, Victoria, Australia, 30 km west of Melbourne's central business district, on the coast of Port Phillip Bay.
-It was completed in 1897 by the Melbourne and Metropolitan Board of Works (MMBW), and is currently operated by Melbourne Water.
+The plant was completed in 1897 by the Melbourne and Metropolitan Board of Works (MMBW), and is currently operated by Melbourne Water.
 The plant's land is bordered by the Werribee River to the east, the Princes Freeway to the north, and Avalon Airport to the west.
 It forms part of the Port Phillip Bay (Western Shoreline) and Bellarine Peninsula Ramsar Site as a wetland of international importance.
-The Western Treatment Plant treats around fifty percent of Melbourne's sewage — about 485 ML per day — and generates almost 40,000 ML of recycled water a year.
-(The Eastern Treatment Plant treats 40%.)
+The Western Treatment Plant treats around fifty percent of Melbourne's sewage (Note: The Eastern Treatment Plant treats 40%.) — about 485 ML per day — and generates almost 40,000 ML of recycled water a year.

 History

 The need for a solution

-The discovery of gold in Victoria in 1851 led to Melbourne becoming the richest city in the world at the time and thus, with a population of about 500,000 by the 1880s, also Australia's most populous.
+The discovery of gold in Victoria in 1851 led to Bendigo becoming the richest city in the world at the time and therefore, Melbourne with a population of about 500,000 by the 1880s, also Australia's most populous.

 The rapidly expanding metropolis faced an increasing pollution problem.
 While it was described by British journalists as "Marvellous Melbourne" and "a city of magnificent intentions", it was also being dubbed "Marvellous Smellbourne" because of its primitive and unsanitary waste disposal methods.
 The majority of waste water from industries and homes, including chamber pots and overflowing cesspits, ran into street channels and open drains which emptied into rivers and creeks, turning them into open sewers.
 As a consequence, cholera and typhoid were rife.